junxit/us-congress-code/title-16/chapter-1/sec-430kk.md

 - **(c)** *Access to private property* Nothing in sections 430kk to 430mm of this title shall be construed to—
   - **(1)** require any private property owner to allow public access (including Federal, State, or local government access) to such private property; or
   - **(2)** modify any provision of Federal, State, or local law with regard to public access to or use of private property.
-- **(d)** *Liability* The revision of the boundaries of the Wilson’s Creek National Battlefield by subsection (b) of this section shall not be considered to create any liability for, or to have any effect on any liability under any other law of, any owner of private property with respect to any person injured on that private property.
+- **(d)** *Liability* The revision of the boundaries of the Wilson’s Creek National Battlefield by subsection (b) shall not be considered to create any liability for, or to have any effect on any liability under any other law of, any owner of private property with respect to any person injured on that private property.
 - **(e)** *Recognition of authority to control land use* Nothing in sections 430kk to 430mm of this title shall be construed to modify the authority of Federal, State, or local governments to regulate land use.
 - **(f)** *Participation of private property owners* Nothing in sections 430kk to 430mm of this title shall be construed to require the owner of any private property located within the boundaries of the Wilson’s Creek National Battlefield to participate in, or be associated with, the National Battlefield.
-- **(g)** *Effect of expansion* The boundaries of the Wilson’s Creek National Battlefield, as revised by subsection (b) of this section, represent the area within which Federal funds appropriated for the purpose of sections 430kk to 430mm of this title may be expended.
+- **(g)** *Effect of expansion* The boundaries of the Wilson’s Creek National Battlefield, as revised by subsection (b), represent the area within which Federal funds appropriated for the purpose of sections 430kk to 430mm of this title may be expended.
 The boundary revision shall not be construed to provide any nonexisting regulatory authority on land use within the National Battlefield or its viewshed by the Secretary or the National Park Service.

 ## Source credit